-- 1. Throwing objects. - 2.
-Stealing. - 3.
-Threats, acts of intimidation, aggressive behavior (including pushing and shoving), fighting. - 4.
-Borrowing or exchanging money (Items for sale will be confiscated and parents will be notified.
-Students should not bring large sums of money to school.) - Damage to, defacing, or tampering with school property or the property of others.
-(Students may be expected to pay for all damages before final grades are issued.
-Additional consequences may also be enforced, including the option of suspension from school). - 6.
+- 4. Borrowing or exchanging money (Items for sale will be confiscated and parents will be notified.
+Students should not bring large sums of money to school.) - 5.
+Damage to, defacing, or tampering with school property or the property of others.
+(Students may be expected to pay for all damages.
+Additional consequences may also be enforced, including the option of discipline under MGL c.
+71 § 37H 34). - 6.
 Cheating in any form.
 Cheating is a serious breach of trust and is never acceptable.
 (See Academic Honor Code) - 7.
 Unauthorized leaving of school grounds.
 In the event a student leaves the school grounds during the school day, the parent will be notified and will be expected to return the student to school immediately.
 If a parent cannot be reached, the School Attendance Officer and Police Department will be notified in an effort to locate and return the student to school. - 8.
 The use of or possession of weapons, alcohol, tobacco products, or drugs/counterfeit drugs within the school building, on school grounds, or on school buses. - 9.
-Harassment, hazing, or bullying.

-10. Sexual harassment.

-11. Distribution of sexual paraphernalia.

-12. Inappropriate use of technology and social media (see Technology, Internet, and Email).
+Harassment, hazing, or bullying. - 10.
+Sexual harassment. - 11.
+Distribution of sexual paraphernalia. - 12.
+Inappropriate use of technology and social media (see Technology, Internet, and Email).